apache888/web-server-angular/README.md

 # WebServerAngular
 # REST web server in 3-tier model (Only frontend)

-Warning: client only.
-Use REST API from backend [spring-app-server-rest](https://github.com/apache888/spring-app-server-rest) project You need start backend server before start frontend application.
+Warning: **client only**.
+Use REST API from backend [spring-app-server-rest](https://github.com/apache888/spring-app-server-rest) project.
+You need start backend server before start frontend application.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding